ohheydom/FeedParser/README.md

 #Feed Parser

 This Ruby on Rails Project displays the rss/atom feeds of any feed you add into the database.
-It's still a major work in progress.

 ##Features